If COOs and operating directors are worried about what’s happening in their middle-office and back-office operations, they’re not alone.

 Firms find themselves making common mistakes, and they’ll need an answer for them at some point.
-Based on our 14 years of experience specializing in investment operations support, below are some of the main headaches from operations.
+Based on our nearly 15 years of experience specializing in investment operations support, below are some of the main headaches from operations.

 Top 5 Operational Headaches for Investment Management Organizations

 Portfolio managers, traders, and client relationship managers are all inconvenienced when the operations team produces bad reports and therefore generates wrong performance.
 The operations head will certainly take the heat.